-Building a lean-to shelter has been a fun construction project that took the entire spring last year.
-It was a priviledge to take part in this, and I hope the lean-to shelter will serve its neighbourhood for years to come.
-It is privately owned, so I cannot share its location.
-But I hope you enjoy my description of the construction project.
-This type of small structure doesn’t usually require heavy permissions, but this is something that has to be locally checked.
+Are you wondering how to build a lean-to shelter?
+Building a log lean-to shelter was a fun construction project that took the entire spring.
+I didn’t know how-to build a lean-to shelter before, so it was a privilege to take part in this.
+I hope the lean-to shelter will serve its neighborhood for years to come.
+This lean-to shelter is privately owned, so I cannot share its location.
+But I hope you enjoy my short description of the construction project.
+This type of small structure doesn’t usually require permissions in Finland, but this is something that has to be locally checked.
 The land is also privately owned, and while everyman’s rights give you the right to walk in anyone’s forest in Finland, cutting down trees and building a shelter requires land owner’s permission.

-For the roof we first supported the structure with a beam in the middle and made the roof frame with planks.
-The green profile metal sheets were then srewn into the frame and finished with moulding.
+For the lean-to roof we first supported the structure with a beam in the middle and made the roof frame with planks.
+The green profile metal sheets were then screwn into the frame and finished with molding.
 We figured grey lean-to shelter with green roof would best blend in to the forest and look nice at the top of the hill.

 Inside of the shelter we built benches that are wide enough to sleep on.
 Fireplace was placed in front of the shelter between two big rocks.
 We also brought some sand and gravel to the ground in front of the shelter to make the fireplace safer.